mshnjffr/e_commerce_store/README.md

 # 🛒 Laptop Store - Complete E-commerce Platform

-A full-stack e-commerce application featuring a FastAPI backend and React TypeScript frontend, designed specifically for teaching developers how to effectively use AI coding assistants like Cody.
+A full-stack e-commerce application featuring a Java Spring Boot backend and React TypeScript frontend, designed specifically for teaching developers how to effectively use AI coding assistants like Cody.
 This comprehensive laptop store includes both laptops and computer mice, with advanced features like mixed cart functionality, order management, and authentication.

 ## 🎯 Project Purpose